davidksnider/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio

-Check out some of my projects!
-Click on the pdfs for easy visibility.
+Check out some of my data science projects!